 The surrounding hills, including Waun Fach the highest peak in the Black Mountains, and the river are a magnet to walkers and mountain bikers, with many routes available for both groups.
 The higher level routes offer tremendous views to those brave enough to tackle the often inclement weather!

-The valley is home to a wide variety of businesses, from the expected farms through to high-tech software development, a high quality holiday lettings agency, a couple of authors/journalists, a precision fine art scanner & printer, a music publisher and a garden open to the public.
+The valley is home to a wide variety of businesses, from the expected farms through to high-tech software development, a ‘library’ of authors/journalists, a wedding bouquet maker and a garden open to the public.
 Oh yes, and the holiday home of the inventor of the World Wide Web, without whom you wouldn’t be reading this!

 A large part of the top end of the valley is conifer plantation, now managed by Natural Resources Wales, and local hill farmers graze their flocks on the higher, open, ground.